2023–2024 Annual Report ->

 See less –

-Our justice system must be humane.
-Full stop.
-From the moment someone comes into contact with the system to well after they come home, people deserve to be embraced as neighbors, colleagues, and citizens.
+From the moment someone comes into contact with the system to well after they come home, people deserve to be treated as people.
 This is especially true for communities who have been most impacted by the cycles of harm our system perpetuates.

 See more +